clean-commit/wordpress-developer-recruitment-task/README.md

 5. Pay attention to code quality, formatting, conventions etc. (Your code is your business card)
 6. Try to optimize images :)
 7. Send us access to your repo to check out your work!
-8. You can use Sheetsy for fetching data!